Battle of Sävar

 On the 19th, the Swedish army was attacked in a disadvantageous position at Sävar and, instead of withdrawing across the river, Wachtmeister chose to fight over the vital heights of Krutbrånet.
 More fighting occurred further south towards Ytterboda as Kamensky sent a diversion force to attack the Swedish flank.
-Around midday, Wachtmeister withdrew his troops at Krutbrånet across the river to Sävar, even though he still had five battalions in reserve—while Kamensky was down to his last.
-Kamensky sent another force over the river of which half attacked the Swedes near Ytterboda, who had thus far been very successful, and the other Sävar itself.
-As he was now cut off from the Swedes at Ytterboda, and with intensified Russian pressure across the river, Wachtmeister chose to retreat at 14:45; the battle was, along with the Battle of Oravais the previous year, the bloodiest of the war.
+Around midday, Wachtmeister withdrew his troops at Krutbrånet across the river to Sävar, even though he still had five battalions in reserve - while Kamensky was down to his last.
+Kamensky sent another force over the river of which half attacked the Swedes near Ytterboda, who had thus far been very successful, and the other assaulted Sävar itself.
+As he was now cut off from the Swedes at Ytterboda, and with intensified Russian pressure across the river, Wachtmeister chose to retreat; the battle was, along with the Battle of Oravais the previous year, the bloodiest of the war.

-Instead of retaking a position at Djäkneboda, as planned, Wachtmeister fell back to Ratan, which allowed the Russians to use the main road north—Kamensky had thus slipped out of the trap; he sent a force to attack the Swedes at Ratan the following day, to cover his retreat.
+Instead of retaking a position at Djäkneboda, as planned, Wachtmeister fell back to Ratan, which allowed the Russians to use the main road north - Kamensky had thus managed to slip out of the intended trap; he sent a force the following day to attack the Swedes at Ratan, to cover his retreat.
 Wrede received word of the Swedish landing on the 19th (as the battle of Sävar had already ended) and set march north the following day.
-He took Umeå on the 24th, as the last Russian battalion had just marched north.
+He took Umeå on the 24th, as the last Russian battalion marched north.
 The Swedish expedition had failed to destroy Kamensky's army, but it had been forced out of Västerbotten.
-According to the subsequent Treaty of Fredrikshamn, the Swedes ceded Finland to Russia all the way to the Torne River; the somewhat relieved Russian demands was most likely a result of the Västerbotten expedition.
+According to the subsequent Treaty of Fredrikshamn, the Swedes ceded Finland to Russia all the way to the Torne River; the somewhat weaker Russian demands were most likely a result of the Västerbotten expedition.